derac/Discord-Social-Credit-Bot/README.md

 - Add group setup
     - we will have two groups:
         - good can access all chats, bad can only access bad chat
+        - there is soooo much more you can do here like giving good people the ability to manage nicknames or maybe move bad people around in vc
     - two text chats and two voice chats
         - good text/good voice and bad text/bad voice
         - otherwise doesn't effect the rest of the server